Russia's invasion of Ukraine: What has happened so far? | DW | 26.02.2022

 Russia's invasion of Ukraine entered its third day on Saturday with several major Ukrainian cities being hit by Russian missiles and shells as civilians took to underground shelter or fled their homes.

-The Ukrainian military said on Saturday morning that its soldiers had repelled an attack on the capital Kyiv following reports of heaving fighting and bombing overnight.
+The Ukrainian military said on Saturday morning that its soldiers had repelled an attack on the capital Kyiv following reports of heavy fighting and bombing overnight.

 "Last night was difficult, but there are no Russian troops in the city," Mayor of Kyiv Vitaly Klitschko said on Saturday morning.